 Issuers with a favourable and/or an improving NB ESG Quotient rating have a higher chance of ending up in the Portfolio.
-Issuers with a poor NB ESG Quotient rating especially where these are
+The Portfolio does not invest in issuers which rank in the bottom decile in terms of the NB ESG Quotient, with no near term improvement prospects.